Connie White Delaney, President

+Amy Ronneberg joined Be The Match in July 2013 as Chief Financial Officer.
+She is responsible for the organization’s finances, facilities and real estate management, reporting and tax management.
 Along with her finance duties, Ronneberg provides guidance and leadership to the Enterprise Program Management Office (EPMO), which provides comprehensive oversight to portfolio, project and program lifecycles to ensure successful delivery.
-Ronneberg also is responsible for Marketing and Communications, focusing on developing strategic plans to internal staff and external partners, including our registry donors and transplant center partners.

-Ronneberg earned a Master's in Business Administration from Capella University, Minneapolis, and a B.B.A. in Accounting from University of Wisconsin-Eau Claire.
-Amy currently serves on several boards including Twin Cities in Motion, where she was also President for four years, SmileNetwork International and MobCon Health care.
+Ronneberg earned a Master's in Business Administration from Capella University, Minneapolis, Minn. and a B.B.A. in Accounting from University of Wisconsin-Eau Claire.
+She is also a certified public accountant.

 Christine (Chris) Bent, Secretary

 Christine Bent leads the Allina Health Group, responsible for integrating primary care, specialty care and clinical service line capabilities to better serve our patients.

 Earlier in her career, Bent was the chief operating officer of the Minneapolis Heart Institute® where, in conjunction with the physician president, she provided professional management to the 128-bed Heart Hospital within Abbott Northwestern Hospital and MHI®’s extensive outreach program.
 Her background is in physician practice management in both independent practices and integrated health care delivery systems.

 Bent graduated from Carleton College in Northfield, Minn., with a Bachelor’s degree in psychology and obtained her Master’s degree in health care administration from the University of Minnesota.